How to take Shrooms (Psilocybin/Magic Mushrooms) the TripSafe way 🍄👽

 No drug use is perfectly safe.
 Shrooms appear to be safer than most drugs.1 Still, a small amount of research can help you have the best, most rewarding trip, should you choose to take mushrooms.

 Magic mushrooms should be respected.
-If you take Shrooms, trip safe. 🍄👽
+If you take Shrooms, trip safe and do your research. 🍄👽

 🙋 Safe use is important to avoid adverse reactions